david-bai00/PrivyDrop/backend/README.md

     ```bash
     npm run dev
     ```
-    The server will start on the port specified by the `PORT` environment variable (defaults to 3001).
+    The server will start on the port specified by the `BACKEND_PORT` environment variable (defaults to 3001).

 ## 📖 API & Event Summary